open-AIMS/Adult-Amillepora-hydrocarbon-toxicity/README.md

 # CTLBB
-Modelling toxicity thresholds of aromatic hydrocarbons to derive Acropora millepora CTLBBs
+Derivation of CTLBB values for adult Acropora millepora exposed to aromatic hydrocarbons